Introduction

-Call the TalkJS REST API in order to manage messages, conversations and users from your backend.
+Call the TalkJS REST API to manage messages, conversations and users from your backend.
 The API is REST-based, using HTTP and JSON.
 The API only accepts authenticated calls over HTTPS, and uses HTTP status codes for reporting results.

-Authorization: Bearer YOUR_SECRET_KEY
+Authorization: Bearer sk_live...

 Only requests with Content-type: application/json

-are accepted (except for HTTP GET requests, which have no content).
+are accepted, except for HTTP GET requests, which have no content.

 TalkJS uses HTTP status codes to indicate whether the request was fine or not.
 TalkJS always returns HTTP status 200 if a request was processed successfully.